 - Syntax (understanding and use of the grammatical aspects of language)

 - Pragmatics (understanding and use of language in various contexts)

-Although children acquire most aspects oral language during early childhood, their language learning lasts well into adolescence and adulthood.
+Although children acquire most aspects of oral language during early childhood, their language learning lasts well into adolescence and adulthood.
 Children continue to add to their vocabulary and to their repertoire of language usage in different contexts.
 Much of this latter language learning is influenced by children’s academic and literacy experiences.

 What are oral language impairments?

 Children have a natural gift for language learning and most children acquire oral language with little difficulty.
 However, some children have problems in language development and demonstrate impairments in their use and/or understanding of spoken language.
 Children may have difficulties pronouncing words, acquiring vocabulary, and/or learning the grammatical rules of language.
 When these deficits are severe and unexpected, children may be diagnosed as having a specific language impairment (SLI; Leonard, 2014).
 Whereas the environment may play a role in language problems, these difficulties are the primary result of neurological and genetic factors.